 Rough Coated Collie

 During the 1820's, huge areas of land were opened up in all directions from Sydney.
-But there was little fencing so cattle were free to roam.
+But there was hardly any fencing.
+So cattle were free to roam.
 Mobs of cattle had to mustered, sorted and those not retained for breeding had to be driven from isolated homesteads along designated stock routes to the Sydney sale yards.
 As described in the story of the Dog's Grave in Victoria, this journey may take several weeks.
-As the herding dogs of Britain proved unsuitable, it became necessary to produce an Australian purpose bred cattle dog with the ability to cope with not only hundreds of acres of unfenced wilderness, but also the strange terrain, vegetation and most importantly the heat.
+As the herding dogs of Britain proved unsuitable, it became necessary to produce an Australian purpose-bred cattle dog with the ability to cope with not only hundreds of acres of unfenced wilderness, but also the strange dry terrain, vegetation and most importantly the heat.
 That is why some Dingo blood proved so useful.

 The first herding type of British sheepdog to be used for cattle in Australia was the Black Bob-tail or 'Smithfield'.
 Somewhat like the early Old English Sheepdogs, these dogs like the one pictured still exists in various parts of Australia today, particularly Tasmania.
 Robert Kaleski described these as 'a black bob-tailed, big rough-coated, square bodied dog, with a head like a wedge a white frill around the neck and saddle flap ears.
 He got over the ground like a native bear... but he couldn't stand the heat and long trips'.